Humanities

 Humanities Department at The Founders Academy

-Humanities Department: History and English Language Arts
+Humanities Department: History / Social Studies and English Language Arts

 The Humanities Department at The Founders Academy encompasses two critical areas of learning: History and Language Arts.
 Scroll down for more information on each course discipline.

-History Faculty, Syllabi, and Other Important Information
+History / Social Studies Faculty, Syllabi, and Other Important Information

 History is the cornerstone subject area at The Founders Academy.
 The most significant focus is on United States History, and the influences on the United States through the development of western civilization.